FAQ’s

 - A weapon is a handgun, an electric weapon, a knife other than a switchblade knife, or a billy club.

-(See Wisconsin Carry, Inc. Brochure above for specific WI statutes)
+(See Wisconsin Carry, Inc. The brochure above for specific WI statutes)

 l.
 Post Offices, Government Buildings (City Halls), etc.